 If you don't feel like you've read a piece of great online writing in the past week, we recommend you check out our favorite Medium writers.

 Any writer who gets a byline on an article should be easy to contact, since an email or website address should be listed in the bio at the end of the piece.
-So find out if the author is listed with contact information, then send an email or visit the website to see if your preferred writer is available to work for you in-house.
-You never know when a full-time writer is looking for another job or when a freelance writer is ready to become an in-house writer, so it’s worth a shot to contact bloggers whose work you enjoy.
+So find out if the author is listed with contact information, then send an email or visit the website to see if your preferred writer is available to work for you in-house or try them out as a guest writer.
+You never know when a full-time writer is looking for another job or when a freelance writer is ready to become an in-house writer, so it's worth a shot to contact bloggers whose work you enjoy.

 Another way to hire writers when you don't know any personally is to ask the people you do know.
 There are over 135,000 professional writers in the United States, so the odds are pretty good that you have a friend or coworker who knows one or more writers.
 This is especially the case among people in the professional world, since many have likely hired writers or worked alongside them at some point.

-If you know someone with a website who is not a writer, ask who wrote the website content.
-If you know of someone who runs a large blog or social media page, surely they’ve had help from writers along the way.
+If you know someone with a website with content you love who is not a writer, ask who wrote their website content.
+If you know of someone who runs a large blog or social media page, surely they've had help from writers along the way.
 Basically, anyone who has had a reason to hire a writer in the past few years should be able to give you a referral, so just ask.
-It’s easy – so easy, we’ll just do it for you.
+It's easy - so easy, we'll just do it for you.
 Click here to use our email template.
 Problem solved.